deatrich/linux-home-server/backups.md

              secure-shell keys, user account details, and most server configuration changes
   * /home    -- this is where your user account resides
-  * /root    -- this is the superuser's home directory
+  * /root    -- this is the super-user's home directory
   * /var/log -- system log files are here; for forensic reasons I back them up
   * /var/spool -- in case you have personalized cron job entries
   * /var/www -- if you have a web server then it's data files are usually here